NetAppLabs/genai-toolkit-terraform-deployment/gcp/README.md

 2. Register a user account and login (In Preview this is only an email/password pair).
 3. Next, you need to configure your global VertexAI service account (if you didn't in the Terraform deployment) or a private VertexAI key.
    - If you haven't fetched a service account JSON file, then in a separate browser window go to your "APIs & Services Credentials" page and create a Service Account and export the JSON file (you will need the contents of the file).
+   - The VertexAI service account needs to have the "Vertex AI Service Agent" role.
    - Then in the GenAI Toolkit browser window, click the top right corner menu of GenAI Toolkit (where you see your email) and go to "API Keys" and select edit on the key "default_vertex_key".
 This is where you paste in your Service account JSON file's contents and save.
 Make sure you select "json" as the key type.
 4. Onto the model configuration:
    - Next, click the top right menu again and select "Models".
 You now need to customize 3 models: a chat model, an embedding model, and an image model (assuming you have deployed Dall-e).
 If you already added a global "default_vertex_key" then select that on each model and save.